 In the recent case of Jacinta, the Court made the decision that Jacinta was able to consent to Stage 2 treatment herself.
 I applaud the declaration of the Court affirming that the 17-year-old Jacinta was indeed capable of choosing her own treatment.
 However, it remains that Jacinta and her mother were forced to engage in an expensive, lengthy and humiliating court proceeding in order to undergo treatment that was recommended by her treating medical specialists.

-I look forward to seeing this aspect of family law changed to significantly improve the outcomes for children with gender dysphoria.
+A change in this aspect of family law will significantly improve the outcomes for children with gender dysphoria.